azer/prova-retired/README.md

 - No configuration needed.
 - It's quite simple, run `prova` command to run on Node, add `-b` parameter to run on browsers (browserifies for you)
 - Keep the browsers always open, it enables watchify as well, so your browser will run your tests automatically
-- Headless testing is simple as well, run tests in PhantomJS by `-bv` parameter.
+- Headless testing is simple as well, run tests in PhantomJS by `-i` parameter.
 - Beautified error output that show failing lines.
 - ChaiJS is injected to every module to avoid repeating.
-If don't prefer injection, pass `-V` to avoid it.
+If you don't prefer injection, pass `-V` to avoid it.
 - Mostly compatible with Mocha.

 ## Install